Have you ever wondered why project stakeholders don’t quite respond the way you were expecting? It’s probably internal politics at play.

-The book has a chapter full of very specific advice for dealing with a demotivated team.
-Whether they are being difficult or in full-on mutiny, the key is understanding the team and looking for what is behind the behaviour.
+Whether they are being difficult or in full-on mutiny, the key is understanding the team and looking for what is behind the behavior.

 Are they bored, stressed, not learning?
 Is it a personality clash?
 Different cultures?
 Only once you have a handle on this can you start to come up with solutions.

 - Talk to them much more than you think you need to.

 - Have some fun together.